Alan Halsall’s soap star ex ‘sets record straight’ after false I’m a Celeb claims

 “We are going to be there for Sienna supporting her throughout this journey because, yes, she’s going to miss her dad.
 He’s in her life all the time, so this is quite a strange thing.
 He is who he is to you guys, but for Sienna, it’s her dad and we’re supporting her through that.”

 I’m a Celebrity...
-Get Me Out of Here! starts at 9pm on ITV – follow along with all the live updates here.
+Get Me Out of Here! airs at 9pm on ITV – follow along with all the live updates here.

 Join our commenting forum